 A healthy diet is critical to orthopedic health as well.
 It’s essential that you get a well-rounded supply of nutrients, especially calcium and vitamin D. Good sources of these crucial nutrients include dairy products like milk and yogurt, kale, tofu, and soft-boned fish like sardines and salmon.
 Fortified cereals, juices, and other foods can ensure you get your daily requirements.

-There’s no way around it—smoking isn’t just bad for your lungs, it’s also bad for your orthopedic health.
+There’s no way around it—smoking and vaping aren’t just bad for your lungs, they’re also bad for your orthopedic health.
 Smoking is a risk factor for many women’s orthopedic issues discussed above.
 Women who smoke tend to also be at risk for conditions related to orthopedic problems such as cancers, lower body weight and muscle tone, earlier menopause, less physical activity, and poor diets.
 If you haven’t quit smoking yet, now is the time!

 6. Drink Only in Moderation